 Chapter 11 ‘Primates and climate change: a review of current knowledge’ in An Introduction to Primate Conservation.
 Edited by Serge A. Wich and Andrew J. Marshall.
 Oxford University Press, 2016.

 IUCN Red Colobus Action Plan.
-Contributor to the plan for the subspecies: Temminck’s red colobus Piliocolobus badius temminckii (2018).
+Contributor to the plan for the subspecies: Temminck’s red colobus Piliocolobus badius temminckii (in press).

 Painting and art in general, freediving, playing the ukulele, travelling and languages.